Pancake CNC

 CNC Design

 The CNC is designed with two rotational degrees of freedom.
-This design was chosen over a gantry setup for storage compactness and an opportunity to solve inverse kinematic problems.
+This design was chosen over a gantry setup for storage compactness and an opportunity to solve inverse kinematics.

 Pump and Fluids Design'